nachodoria/v0/README.md

 ## Ignacio Doria
 ### This is my personal portfolio, where I want to share all my knowledge with all of you
-Hope you like this and enjoy it!🤖
+Hope you like it and enjoy it!🤖